yejinannachoi/mlb-gold-glove-award-prediction/README.md

 # Predicting MLB Gold Glove Winners with Python
 ![pandas](https://img.shields.io/badge/pandas-blue) ![numpy](https://img.shields.io/badge/numpy-orange) ![scikit-learn](https://img.shields.io/badge/scikit--learn-green) ![matplotlib](https://img.shields.io/badge/matplotlib-yellow)

 This project aims to predict the winners of the MLB Gold Glove Award across all positions in both the American and National Leagues by leveraging position-specific and league-specific defensive statistics.
 The project utilizes machine learning techniques to rank players based on their likelihood of winning the award, providing valuable insights for baseball scouts, analysts, teams, and fans.

 ## Problem and Relevance

 The MLB Gold Glove Award annually recognizes the best defensive players at their respective positions.
-The challenge lies in:
+The problem involves:
 - Analyzing complex fielding metrics to identify defensive excellence.
 - Addressing imbalanced data where only ~1% of entries represent winners.
 - Customizing predictions based on positional and league-specific characteristics.

 This predictive model can aid in player scouting, development, and strategic decision-making for teams.

-## Dataset
+## Datasets

 ### Data Sources
 - **Baseball-Reference**: Collected detailed fielding metrics for all MLB players (2013–2024).